Skip to main content

 Quinoa flakes are found in the hot cereal section of many natural markets.
 They are light, nutty tasting, and packed with protein.

 To substitute millet in this recipe I'd use sorghum flour.
 Or try GF buckwheat flour (if you enjoy the taste of buckwheat).
+You could also try almond flour.

 Please make sure the millet flour you use is indeed gluten-free.
 Some brands of gluten-free flour are testing with higher than acceptable levels of gluten cross contamination.
 If cross contamination is an important issue for you and your family, I suggest you subscribe to Gluten-Free Watchdog, like I do.